FAQs About Albright’s Raw Dog Food

 Why is the color different from the last package?

-The raw meat that we use will vary in color, and that is perfectly normal.
+Due to the small batch nature of our production process, raw meat can vary slightly in color, and that is perfectly normal.

 This food has a strong smell.
 Is that normal?

 Yes.
-Our food smells stronger than fresh beef or chicken because it also contains offal such as liver and kidney.
-It started out with good ingredients, so a strong aroma once thawed is normal.
+Our food smells stronger than fresh human beef or chicken because it also contains offal such as liver and kidney.

 Changes in My Dog